 For yesterday’s breakfast, I used leftover mashed potatoes to make these mashed potato pancakes.

-Enjoy these vegan mashed potato pancakes for breakfast, or you could even pair it with a main dish and enjoy as a side or appetizer.
+Enjoy these vegan mashed potato pancakes for breakfast, or you could even pair it with a main dish and enjoy it as a side or appetizer.

 Vegan Potato Pancakes from Mashed Potatoes